 A coach may make a request to the Referee for an inspection of an opposing player's wheelchair during a stoppage in play.
-If the Referee finds that the wheelchair is legal, a sixty (60) second time-out and a technical foul shall be charged to the coach who made the request.
-If no sixty (60) second time-out remains, then a second technical foul shall be charged to the coach.
-If two (2) technical fouls are charged to the coach, they are to be served consecutively by the same player.
+If the Referee finds that the wheelchair is legal, a technical foul shall be charged to the coach who made the request.